aboutml/valifino/README.md

 import { isValidExpirationDate } from 'valifino';

 /**
- * @param expirationDate - The expiration date in the format MM/YY or MM/YYYY.
+ * @param {string} expirationDate - The expiration date in the format MM/YY or MM/YYYY.
  * @returns True if the expiration date is valid, false otherwise.
  */
 isValidExpirationDate('12/2029'); // => true